 Most incumbents in the auto tech space develop autonomous passenger vehicles and safety and driving assist tools.
 Well-established automakers such as Tesla, Toyota, and General Motors (GM) and tech giants like Google, Apple, Nvidia, and Amazon alike operate in these segments.

 Several incumbents operate across multiple segments in the auto tech industry, likely driven by the interrelated nature of the tech.
-Players like Bosch, Tesla, Toyota, Nvidia, and GM operate in as many as three to six segments.
+Players like Bosch, Tesla, Toyota, Volkswagen, Nvidia, and GM operate in as many as three to six segments.
 Only a few incumbents—Velodyne LiDAR, Apple, Amazon, Bridgestone Americas, and Intertrust—appear to specialize in a specific technology and operate in a single segment.

 Acquisitions represent a popular means for incumbents to enter the auto tech space or strengthen their offering by acquiring related tech startups that can complement in-house product development efforts.
 In fact, several well-known incumbents such as Amazon, Intel, and Samsung only entered the auto tech space after acquiring related startups—Amazon via the acquisition of Zoox, Intel via Mobileye, and Samsung via the addition of Harman International Industries.
 Meanwhile, companies such as Google, GM, Tesla, Toyota, Apple, and Ouster engage in in-house product development, coupled with inorganic growth to support tech development.